albertlauncher/documentation/src/_docs/python.md

 Before you code check the Pull Requests.
 Maybe somebody had your idea already.
 Finally dont hesitate to share your extension!

 ## Known issues

-Python exceptions thrown at the core application are not handled well and may introduce a lot of weird errors.
-Ensure that you catch _all_ exceptions in the Python code.

 The Python interpreter shuts down when the Python extension is unloaded.
 After this, enabling the extension will restart the interpreter.
 Some modules cannot be re-initialized safely and may cause segfaults after the interpreter has been restarted (numpy!).
 The issue is that Python itself cannot completely unload extension modules and there are several caveats with regard to interpreter restarting.
 In short, not all memory may be freed, either due to Python reference cycles or user-created global data.
 All the details can be found in the CPython documentation.